svoop/aipp/README.md

 ### Errors

 You should `fail` on fatal problems which must be fixed.
-The `-e` command line argument will open a Pry session when such an error occurs.
+The `--debug-on-error` command line argument will open a debug session when such an error occurs.
 Issue errors as usual:

 ```ruby
 fail "my message"